University Complaints Addresses

 HMO Management Regulations 2006 ... includes duties of occupiers--section 10.
 See also the Explanatory Note for a reference to action on breaches.

 Code of Good Management Practice ....
-Part of the additional conditions that apply to "mandatory" HMOs in the Bristol area (authorities have some leeway to tailor conditions to the circumstances in their own areas).
-In addition to the duty highlighted in purple above, the code states: "The landlord agrees to offer occupiers of the immediately neighbouring properties a contact telephone number, address or e-mail address to report any problems."
+Part of the additional conditions that apply to HMOs in the Bristol area (authorities have some leeway to tailor conditions to the circumstances in their own areas).
+In addition to the "reasonable steps" duty mentioned above, the code states: "The landlord agrees to offer occupiers of the immediately neighbouring properties a contact telephone number, address or e-mail address to report any problems."

 Bristol City Council